Some links in this post may be affiliate links

 The best potting mix for Copperleaf Plant should be a well-draining, fertile soil with a slightly acidic to neutral pH (6.0-7.0).
 A mix made up of 50% potting soil, 30% peat moss or coco coir and 20% perlite or sand is ideal for this plant.

-Use a pot 1 size larger than the current one.
-Ensure that it has a drainage hole to avoid getting soggy to prevent root-rot.
-Check out these ceramic pots with drainage holes on Amazon.
+Repot Copperleaf Plant every 1-2 years at the beginning of spring only when it has become pot-bound.
+Use a pot 1 size larger that has a drainage hole to prevent rotting.
+Check out these ceramic pots with drainage hole on Amazon.

 Slip the plant out of its pot, shake off the old potting mix and trim the dead roots with clean, sterilized scissors.